Stein Variational Evolution Strategies: Experiments

-We consider the binary \textit{Covtype} and the \textit{Glass} datasets \citep{asuncion2007uci}, as suggested in the original SVGD and GF-SVGD works \citep{liu2016stein, han2018stein}.
-We partition the data into 70\% for training, 10\% for validation and 20\% for testing and use a batch size of 128.
-For all experiments, we use a total population of 256, which is split across 8 particles for the ES.
+We consider the binary \textit{Covtype}, \textit{Spambase}, and the \textit{German credit} datasets from the UCI Machine Learning Repository \citep{asuncion2007uci}, as suggested in prior work \citep{liu2016stein, arenz2020trust, futami2018variational}.
+For all experiments, we use a total population of 256, which is split across 8 particles for the ES-based methods.

-\paragraph{Results} Our results demonstrate SV-CMA-ES outperforms the remaining gradient-free optimizers.
-On both datasets, our methods converges faster than SV-OpenAI-ES and GF-SVGD.
-Furthermore, its performance is considerably better than GF-SVGD for the Covtype dataset.
-We want to highlight that SV-CMA-ES achieves these results despite using only a fraction of the number of particles compared to the single population baselines, because each particle requires a subpopulation size of 32.
-Running SVGD with fewer particles typically reduces the optimizers chances to collect good samples.
-Nevertheless, SV-CMA-ES performs similar to gradient-based SVGD.
+\paragraph{Results} For each dataset, we report the accuracy and negative log-likelihood (NLL) across the entire particle set, and report the mean performance across 10 runs.
+Our results demonstrate that SV-CMA-ES outperforms the remaining gradient-free algorithms.
+On both datasets, our method is the fastest converging among the gradient-free methods.
+Furthermore, its final performance is considerably better than GF-SVGD on all datasets.
+While the performance of $\N$-SVGD is slightly better on the Covtype dataset, SV-CMA-ES is on par with it for the Spam dataset.
+Additionally, on the credit data, we find that ES-based methods are both more accurate and exhibit greater stability than the gradient-based SVGD, which underlines the potential of zero-order methods in this context.